Reflexology Lymphatic Drainage £35.00

-I am delighted to introduce Reflexology Lymphatic Drainage to the treatment room.
-I trained with Sally Kay in 2014 and am very excited to now be in a position to share this unique technique.
+I am delighted to report increasing success with Reflexology Lymphatic Drainage.
+I trained with Sally Kay in 2014 and am constantly impressed with this unique technique.

 RLD is an award winning reflexology technique which focuses on stimulating the lymphatic reflexes on the feet.
 The aim is to cause an effect on the lymphatic system in the body.
 It is a unique sequence that has been researched and developed by Sally Kay BSc(Hons), whilst working in Cancer Care.